doombubbles/paths-plus-plus/README.md

         {
             damageModel.immuneBloonProperties &= ~BloonProperties.Frozen;
         }

+        if (IsHighestUpgrade(towerModel))
+        {
+            // apply a custom display, if you want
         }
     }
+}
 ```

 There are many familiar properties shared from `ModUpgrade` that all function basically the same, i.e. `Cost`, `Tier`, `Icon`, `Description`, `DisplayName` and `ApplyUpgrade`.

-If you do not specify a `Portrait`,
+If you do not specify a `Portrait`, the 000 tower portrait will be used.

 If your upgrade adds an ability to the tower, override the `Ability` property to be true.

 ### Upgrade effects

 When implementing `ApplyUpgrade` code, it's important for you to try to make as few assumptions as possible in order to increase compatability and prevent bugs with other paths.